The 16 Most Life-Changing Health & Wellness Books of 2022, Say Therapists and Readers

 Keep Sharp is a practical guidebook must-have for anyone who wants to take ownership of their own aging.
 Dr. Sanjay Gupta quashes outdated myths and misconceptions about the aging mind, offering actionable—and research-backed—advice to ensure long-lasting wit, intellect, and brainpower alike.

 The book doesn’t just present you with the research, either.
 It weaves these lessons into a workable routine of realistic, healthy habits while describing why these behaviors are valuable to long-term health.
-“This book is a good roadmap for being our best now and mitigating future challenges that a good portion of us will face as we move through the faces of life,” wrote Christopher Sheridan, one of almost 10,000 readers who rate the book 4.7 stars.
+“This book is a good roadmap for being our best now and mitigating future challenges that a good portion of us will face as we move through the faces of life,” wrote Christopher Sheridan, one of more than 10,000 readers who rate the book 4.7 stars.

 You Are a Badass: How to Stop Doubting Your Greatness and Start Living an Awesome Life